artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

 these, you will need to execute them from inside MySQL, using the username and password you created during installation.

-Assuming your username and pass are both set to "root", here is an example of what you would type into the command-line:
+Assuming your username and pass are both set to "root" and your database name is ``atom``, here is an example of what you would type into the command-line:

 .. code:: bash

-   $ mysql -u root -p root
+   $ mysql -u root -proot atom

 Once you've accessed the database, you can run SQL queries to manually modify the AtoM database.